ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

     - Sphere guideline for efficacy only

 **Alternative scenario 2**
 Scale up the SQ-LNS for 6 month+ from 0% at baseline to 90%.
+The SQ-LNS intervention will decrease the **incidence rate of MAM** (i2), without affecting duration (assumption).
+This is expected to further decrease the prevalence of MAM and SAM.

 **Alternative scenario 3**
 Scale up of LBWSG interventions from baseline coverage % to 90%.